Bambu Huts Koh Phangan

 The Bambu Huts sound moves through the day in a deliberate arc:

 Early afternoon (1–4 PM): House, disco, warm organic sounds — the easing-in hour.
-Golden hour (4–7 PM): Melodic techno, progressive trance, deeper frequencies as the light changes.
-Night (7 PM–1 AM): Deep house, indie dance, tribal grooves — the main jungle floor in full swing, with live percussion and fire shows added to the mix.
+Golden hour (4–7 PM): Melodic techno, tech and progressive house , deeper frequencies as the light changes.
+Night (7 PM–1 AM): Deep house, indie dance, tribal grooves — the jungle floor in full swing, with live percussion and fire shows added to the mix.

-The main jungle floor is the heart of the venue — open air, no ceiling, surrounded by tropical forest with a sound system tuned to the space.
+The main floor TERRACE is the heart of the venue — stunning views over the bay, GARDEN STAGE – no ceiling, surrounded by tropical forest with a sound system tuned to the space.

 How to Get There

-Haad Yuan beach is only accessible by boat.
+Haad Yuan beach is only accessible by boat or 4×4 truck.
 There is no road.

 Taxi boats from Haad Rin Pier run back and forth throughout the event day — no fixed schedule, they leave when full.
 The crossing takes around 10–15 minutes.
 Boats run in both directions for the full duration of the event.